SantiagoEspinoza007/React_Native/README.md

 }
 ```
 7. Typescript file
-If you are working on TypeScript Project you must need to create `nativewind-env.d.ts` file and add a triple-slash directive:
+If you are working on TypeScript Project you must need to create `nativewind-env.d.ts` file and add a _triple-slash directive_:

 ```
 /// <reference types="nativewind/types" />